MEFRREEX/ExamplePlugin-Experiment-Mode/README.md

-# Example plugin showing the CustomItem and CustomBlock API!
+Example plugin showing the Custom Item and Block and Entity API!
+Work in progress, API may to change.